deadmanIsARabbit/typo3_docchecklogin/Documentation/BestPractice/ErrorHandling.rst

         }

     ..  note::
-        The Class expects that you have a `/login` Page where the DocCheck Login Plugin is included.
+        The class expects that you have a `/login` page where the DocCheck Login plugin is included.
-        Incase you have the DocCheck Login included in another Page, just change the URL accordingly.
+        Incase you have the DocCheck Login included in another page, just change the url accordingly.

-2. Navigate in the Typo3 Backend to
+2. Navigate in the TYPO3 backend to

-    `Sites` ➞ `Your Site Configuration` ➞ `Error Handling` ➞ `+Create new`
+    :guilabel:`Sites` ➞ :guilabel:`Your Site Configuration` ➞ :guilabel:`Error Handling` ➞ :guilabel:`+ Create new`

-3. The Configurate should look like the following
+3. The configurate should look like the following

     .. figure:: /Images/error_handler.png
        :class: with-shadow
-       :alt: Example User Folder
+       :alt: Example user folder
        :width: 100%

-       Example Configuration
+       Example configuration

 4. Save and enjoy

-    Now the User should get redirected back to the requested Url that he tried to access while he was not logged in.
+    Now the user should get redirected back to the requested url that he tried to access while he was not logged in.